usebruno/bruno-website/posts/announcing-version-1.md

 ## Monthly active users

-Its not just stars, we also massive growth of people who use bruno.
+It's not just stars, we also massive growth of people who use bruno.
 For 23 months, we had around 100-200 people who used Bruno every month.
 But in the Oct 2023, we had **over 20,000 people** use Bruno.

 ![monthly users oct 2023](/images/monthly-users-oct-2023.png)